BryzMcln/Macalinao_Drill_Exam/README.md

 5. Run the command python apii.py to start the Flask server.
 6. Open a web browser and navigate to http://localhost:5000 to access the API interface.
 7. Use the Main.bat file to perform CRUD operations on the Northwind database.
 Simply open the file and follow the instructions provided.
-8. If you're using the api_unittest.py make sure to change the the IDs and other detail.
+8. If you're using the api_unittest.py make sure to change the IDs and other details.

 Have fun using it bruv!